YatharthChauhan2362/Python/README.md

-Coder: Yatharth Chauhan
+# Coder: Yatharth Chauhan

-What Is Programming and Why Python?
+# What Is Programming and Why Python?

--> Guido Van Rossum created the Python Programming language in February 1991.
+-> Python is a popular programming language.
+It was created by Guido van Rossum, and released in 1991.

 Python is an interpreted, high-level, general-purpose programming language.

--> Python allows us to create a game, build web apps, do general-purpose scripting, etc.
--> Programming helps human beings to reduce hours of manual effort.
+-> It is used for:

+web development (server-side),
+software development,
+mathematics,
+system scripting.